theRTB/ForzaShiftTone/README.md

 ### General configuration:

 - Revlimit: The limit on engine RPM by its own power.
-Initial guess is maximum engine rpm minus 750.
 Revlimit is derived upon finishing a full throttle sweep up to revlimit.
 - Tone offset: Predicted distance between the beep trigger and the trigger rpm value.
 This should not be taken as reaction time and minimized.
 It should be regarded as the time you can consistently respond to the tone with the least amount of mental effort.
 Defaults to 283 ms.
 - Revlimit %: The respected rev limit in percentage of actual rev limit.
 This is to create a buffer for transients that could cause the engine to cut out due to hitting actual rev limit.
 Defaults to 99.2%.
 - Revlimit ms: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit, such as in first gear.
 Defaults to 83ms.
 - Hysteresis: Hysteresis may be set as another layer to smooth rpm.
 An intermediary rpm value is updated only if the change in rpm is larger than the hysteresis value, which is then used for the shift beep tests.
-Defaults to 1 rpm currently.
+Defaults to 0.5% of maximun engine RPM.
 - Volume: Adjusts the volume of the beep in four steps total.
 Each step is about half as loud as the previous, where the loudest is the default.
 - Active tickbox: If unticked, application will not track incoming packets and therefore not beep or update.
 - Edit tickbox: If unticked, the up and down arrows for the Tone offset, Revlimit ms/% and Hysteresis values do not function.
 This is to avoid accidental clicks.